Post No.: 0181

 We often scoff at other countries and what they teach at school about history – in particular their own nation’s military history.
 But we should too regarding our own history lessons.
 I must caveat the following with ‘at least in the past’ because I’m not overly familiar with the current national curriculum, but in UK Primary and Secondary schools, we tend to only get taught about World War I and II and a couple of other British victories (well wars where Britain were on the sides of victorious alliances, although our various allies tend to receive insufficient credit during these lessons!)
 And within these wars, we only tend to get taught the favourable-to-British battles too e.g. the Battle of Waterloo.
 So we don’t tend to get taught about e.g. the surrender at the Battle of Singapore, nor the American War of Independence and the glaring British loss there, nor the conflict against the Zulus in Southern Africa, the Crusades (and other failed foreign invasions) or the Suez Crisis, for instance.
 No one gets taught about the English Armada in basic history lessons, even though it was a much heavier defeat than what the Spanish Armada sustained!

-A lot of native wildlife species have actually been made extinct here, such as wild wolves (my ancestors – woof).
-Many flowering plant meadows that bees rely on are gone.
+A great deal of native wildlife species have actually been made extinct here, such as wild wolves (my ancestors – woof).
+Many flowering plant meadows that bees rely on have disappeared.
 There were also the historical voyages to foreign lands that brought unfettered habitat destruction and pests – humans were indeed the invasive pests themselves.
 Even some wealthy ‘Westerners’ today purposely poach rhinos and other known endangered species in Africa.
 It should be noted that fluffy pandas were historically hunted by curious and wealthy foreigners, including Theodore Roosevelt, who hunted them in China for trophies or for captivity.
 (Predominantly Chinese efforts for conservation have actually now ensured that pandas are no longer on the endangered list.)
-We had so much biodiversity in Europe but over the last two millennia a lot of it has gone.
+We had so much biodiversity in Europe but over the last two millennia much of it has gone.

 So who are Europeans (or Americans e.g. California grizzly bears) to get high-and-mighty about Asia or Africa just because they still have a lot of their species remaining?
 Indeed, countries like China and Japan are wrong for e.g. poaching ivory from elephants, horns from rhinos, bones from tigers, eating whales and dolphins as delicacies – but being hypocritical, as if ‘we’re better than them’ and don’t have behaviours that need changing ourselves, isn’t helpful.
 We often moan about the kinds of livestock that other countries farm and consume yet fail to acknowledge the e.g. cows, lambs, pigs and chickens we eat.